Studying at CEU as an Erasmus Student

 To qualify as an Erasmus student the applicant must be enrolled at another higher education institution in one of the countries participating in the Erasmus+ Program.
-Erasmus exchanges can only take place provided that a bilateral exchange agreement has been signed between the home institution and the relevant department of Central European University.
-For information on study opportunities based on bilateral Erasmus agreements, see a full list of CEU's current and past bilateral agreements.
+Erasmus exchanges can only take place provided that an agreement has been signed between the home institution and the relevant department of Central European University.
+For information on study opportunities based on bilateral Erasmus agreements, see a full list of CEU's current bilateral agreements.

-Admission for Erasmus studies at CEU is not automatic.
-Applicants are asked to submit an online application.
+Please, note that admission for Erasmus studies at CEU is not automatic.
+Applicants are asked to submit an application package.
 Submitted applications are evaluated on the basis of the quality of the application, the applicant's academic strength as well as his/her knowledge of English.

 Teaching at CEU is conducted exclusively in English and classes are discussion-based.
 Erasmus students are fully integrated with CEU’s degree-seeking students who have demonstrated in their applications proficiency of English.
 For this reason, we expect from Erasmus applicants a command of the English language comparable to that of our degree students (generally on Level C in the Common European Framework of Reference for Languages).